alexlitel/congresstweets-automator/README.md

   * party: party, campaign or office account
 * screen_name

-The app uses the Github API to commit the MD and JSON data to the frontend repo.
+The app uses the Github API to commit JSON data (and a small MD file/Jekyll post for some frontend/RSS stuff) to the frontend repo.
 I have set up and recommend a secondary account so you do not have 30 extra commits at the end of the month on your page.
 This app collects thousands of tweets daily, so to prevent the front-end repo with the data from getting too big, a future version will cull old material (including modifying the commit history to excise the old data) from the repo.

 ## Requisites
 You'll need the following for this to work: